gheenc/Computational-Methods/pset4/README.md

 **paralellize for extra credit**

-Source: [1] https://www.delftstack.com/howto/python/smith-waterman-algorithm-python/ - used as starting point [2] Used ChatGPT to tweak code given in article
+Source: [1] https://www.delftstack.com/howto/python/smith-waterman-algorithm-python/ - used as starting point [2] Used ChatGPT to tweak code given in article [4] https://docs.ycrc.yale.edu/clusters-at-yale/guides/mpi4py/ understand how to assign rank during MPI

 ## Problem 3
 I implemented a quad tree that will store my data (x, y, label) and a k nearest neighbors that will search this tree and return nearest points and  labels and predicted class the query point based on the wanted # of k and search distance.